Home - Bookapy Book Preview

 Col’s eyes stared into mine over my hand.
 After a moment, he nodded and then pulled my hand from his face.
 He must have felt the tremor in it and our eyes locked as he recognised my fear.

 We sat in silence as my father searched the garden below, calling out for me.
-Not finding me, he swore loudly and headed back to the house.
-Moving between branches, we watched him climb over the fence and walk across the field.
+After a few minutes, he swore and headed back to the house.
+Moving in the tree, we watched him climb back over the fence and walk across the field.
+We sat back down.
+Col searched my face.

-“My father,” I admitted, dropping my head in embarrassment.
+“That’s my father,” I admitted, dropping my head in embarrassment.

 “Father, yes.”

-Komm, Willi.” he said, glancing back up, seeing I had not started down.
+Komm, Willi.”
+He said, glancing back up, seeing I had not started down.

-Col pushed open the door and walked into the kitchen.
-“Mutti.”
+Col pushed it open and walked into the kitchen.
+“Mutti.
+Mutti.”

 I paused on the steps, unsure of myself.